Jiraiya: Part 2: (books 5–10)

 The second part opens up with the immortal on Mt.
 Miyoko appearing to Jiraiya in his dreams asking for his assistance in return for teaching him more magic arts.
 Jiraiya sets off towards the mountain to save his master and, when he arrives, sees a monstrous snake fighting his master, who's taken on the form of a giant toad.
 Jiraiya manages to kill the snake and is rewarded by the immortal with more magic arts, which he then uses to rob a wealthy man right after learning them.
 Since Jiraiya is wanted by the government, he became a pirate and started plundering commercial ships, until one night at sea the ghost of his former lord, Miyoshi Nagashige asks him to take revenge on the Ishido family, more specifically Ishido Haruchika.
 Jiraiya agrees and he soon after saves a vassal of Ishido named Agawa Uneo, and his companion Nagisa, the younger sister of another vassal named Madeno Hamanosuke, to which he tosses Agawa Uneo into the sea and takes Nagisa hostage.
-Agawa Uneo is then saved by a former member of his group and begins to pursue Jiraiya immedatly after recovering.
+Agawa Uneo is then saved by a former member of his group and begins to pursue Jiraiya immediately after recovering.
 During this time, Madeno Hamanosuke goes to Mt.
 Kinki to pray to Benzaiten, a god related to snakes, for the safety of his lord.
 He is answered by a goddess who appears before him and gives him the Stone Conch, otherwise known as the "Ishihara" (石螺), which holds the power to negate magic arts and repel evil.